LokeshWasnik/skinsense-ai/README.md

 	Visit `http://localhost:5000` to use the app.

 ## Deployment
 You can deploy this app for free on platforms like Render.com, Railway, or Replit.
-Make sure to include your `requirements.txt` and `Procfile` (if using Render/Heroku-style deployment).
+Make sure to include your `requirements.txt` (if using Render/Heroku-style deployment).

 ## Contributing
 Pull requests and suggestions are welcome!
 Please open an issue to discuss changes or improvements.